Wurst-Imperium/WurstClient.net/_questions/Please-add-OptiFine.md

 There are three primary reasons why we never added OptiFine and never will:

-1. It's quite buggy , at least it was the last time I used it.
+1. It's quite buggy, at least it was the last time I used it.
 For instance, it often causes a crash when opening the Options screen and sometimes it breaks your singleplayer worlds.

 2. There is a lot of false hype around it.
 Too many people think that it's some sort of magic solution to stop lag on crappy computers, but the only real solution is to upgrade your computer or to get a better one.
 Not to mention that OptiFine prevents many people from getting a better computer and thereby slows down technical progress altogether.